Let’s Go to The Ex: A 2026 CNE Toronto Guide

 4. Food Building

-This huge food market has hundreds of food choices.
-Every year I discover some of the best local food vendors here at the CNE.
+Every year I discover a new local food vendors here.
 I recommend you come hungry as you can eat your way around the world with the all choices available in the food building.

 5. The Farm